Direct Route To Natural Products

-Natural products from plants, microbes, and other sources are one of the most prolific sources of drug leads and approved medications.
+Natural products from plants and microbes are one of the most prolific sources of drug leads and approved medications.
 But traditional natural product drug discovery programs are expensive and time-consuming.

 A new approach might streamline the discovery process by pinpointing microbial strains capable of biosynthesizing compounds in specific natural product families.
 The technique was developed by Yanwen Duan of Central South University, in Changsha, China; Ben Shen of Scripps Research Institute Florida; and coworkers (J. Nat.
 Prod.
 2014, DOI: 10.1021/np5006168).